NicolaZomer/NicolaZomer/README.md

 - Statistical Mechanics of Complex Systems
 - Network Modelling (Stochastic Processes)

 In my Github you can find the projects I'm developing during my studies.
+For more information you can visit my [personal website](https://nicolazomer.github.io/).

 ### :email: Contact info
 * E-mail: nicola.zomer@studenti.unipd.it